alecGraves/BVAE-tf/README.md

     2. Linux: ```source activate bvae-tf```

 If you do not want to / cannot use conda, I am using tensorflow 1.4.0; see the environment.yml for more package info.

+## Demo
+For a simple demonstration, run ```ae.py``` in your terminal.
+This will cause the autoencoder to run on the included demo image.